 We push the limits of nanofabrication techniques to create materials and structures with unprecedented mechanical properties and to enable applications such as heat-to-electricity direct energy conversion and new levitation techniques for microflyers.

-Our group's interests are focused on new nanomaterials as well as micro- and nanoelectromechanical systems (MEMS/NEMS) for new applications in energy conversion.
-We create new mechanical metamaterials, including the thinnest plates that can be handled with bare hands.
-We also design and test new types of devices, such as microfabricated thermionic energy converters, which convert heat directly to electricity at very high temperatures by literally boiling electrons off a surface and using them as a “working fluid” in a heat engine.
-We are a multidisciplinary group at Penn, engaged in research at the intersections of mechanical engineering, electrical engineering, materials science and engineering, and applied physics.
+We recently invented plate mechanical metamaterials, creating the thinnest plates that can be picked up by hand as well as nanocardboard – the nanoscale analog of corrugated cardboard and other sandwich composite plates.
+We design and test new types of energy devices, such as microfabricated thermionic energy converters, which convert heat directly to electricity at very high temperatures by literally boiling electrons off a surface and using them as a “working fluid” in a heat engine.
+Finally, we are studying new methods of levitation and propulsion without moving parts.

 Our group is very interdisciplinary, engaged in research at the intersections of mechanical engineering, electrical engineering, materials science, and applied physics.
 We believe that our research is better with a diverse team.
 We embrace and encourage our lab members’ differences in age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, ability, political affiliation, race, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that make our lab members who they are.